Argelia Laya: Party leadership

 In 1988, Laya unsuccessfully ran as the MAS candidate for governor of Miranda.
 Later, in 1990, she was selected as president of the MAS.
 She was the first woman to serve as the president of a political party in Venezuela.
-As party president, she helped connect members of the Feminist League of Maracaibo with an MAS city councilor, who helped convince the council to financially sponsor the league's Municipal Women's Center, a feminist organizing space that provided health, legal, occupational, and psychological advice to women in the city, particularly poor women.
+As party president, she helped connect members of the Feminist League of Maracaibo with an MAS city councilor, convinced the council to financially sponsor the league's Municipal Women's Center, a feminist organizing space that provided health, legal, occupational, and psychological advice to women in the city, particularly poor women.
 Once the center proved successful, Laya promoted the creation of 32 similar centers in cities across the country.

 Later life and death

 Laya attended the First Meeting to Discuss Women and Education in Bolivia in 1994, where she helped create the Program Educating for Equality, which aimed to eliminate sexism in education by including gender-related issues in curricula.
 However, by 1997, she was beginning to experience a number of health issues, including hypertension, peptic ulcer disease, and pleurisy, causing her to be sent to a nursing home.
 Despite this, she continued to remain active throughout the year, becoming the vice president of the United Nations Economic Commission for Latin America and the Caribbean, visiting her sister Renée in Northville, Michigan, and attending the MAS national convention, where she proposed a 30% minimum quota for women in party positions.
 She died in Caracas on 27 November 1997.